Dualmode Transportation Concepts

 run on rails

-TriTrack - describes a vehicle and guideway that would allow automated high speed travel (e.g. 180 mph) as well as slower travel on conventional roadways, under development in Austin, Texas
+TriTrack - describes a vehicle and guideway that would allow automated high speed passenger travel (e.g. 180 mph) as well as slower driven travel on conventional roadways, under development near Austin, Texas.
+ZoomHydro-WaterBeads is a fresh water transport concept using the a modified version of this technology

 Conceptual only or Less Active-to-Inactive